What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Experiments

-\paragraph{Encoder type.} In \cref{fig:design_prop+enc_type}, we see a clear advantage of DINO encoders compared to V-JEPA encoders.
+\paragraph{Encoder type.} In~\cref{subfig:enc_type}, we see a clear advantage of DINO encoders compared to V-JEPA encoders.
 We posit this is due to the well-known fact that DINO has better fine-grained object segmentation capabilities, which is crucial in tasks requiring a precise perception of the location of the agent and objects.
-Interestingly, DINOv3 clearly outperforms DINOv2 only the more photorealistic environments, Robocasa and DROID, likely due to the pretraining dataset of DINOv3 being more adapted to such images.
-On Maze and Wall, models trained on DINOv3 take longer to converge to a lower success rate.
+For a frozen-encoder JEPA-WM, the predictor must learn dynamics entirely in the encoder's representation space.
+DINO's finer object segmentation means that distinct objects occupy distinct spatial tokens with sharp boundaries, so that object motion translates into localized, sparse token changes that the predictor can learn efficiently.
+Coarser segmentation, as exhibited by V-JEPA even in image mode (\cref{App:WM-V-ablations}), spreads object information across overlapping sets of tokens, making it harder for the predictor to isolate per-object dynamics.
+Interestingly, DINOv3 clearly outperforms DINOv2 only on the more photorealistic environments, Robocasa and DROID, likely due to the pretraining dataset of DINOv3 being more adapted to such images.
+On synthetic environments, DINOv2 already captures the simpler visual appearance; DINOv3's additional capacity may produce representations unnecessarily complex for the predictor, explaining why on Maze and Wall, models trained on DINOv3 take longer to converge to a lower success rate.